EdgarAllenExile/notehub/02. Projects/az-204/to-learn.md

 - Lease container is the state management container which other things are looking at
 - Delegate does the work
 - Compute instance is the vm that actually does the work, is not distinct from the above

+When to use App Config vs Key vault

+Creating Alerts in the Portal